capytaine/capytaine/docs/user_manual/symmetries.rst

     It is defined by nesting a ``RotationSymmetricMesh`` into a ``ReflectionSymmetricMesh``::

         half_wedge = cpt.load_mesh(...)
-        inner_mesh = cpt.RotationSymmetricMesh(half_wedge, n=5)
+        inner_mesh = cpt.RotationSymmetricMesh(half_wedge, n=4)
         mesh = cpt.ReflectionSymmetricMesh(half=inner_mesh, plane="xOz")

-    Although they are equivalent in theory, the nesting in the other order is not fully supported by Capytaine at the moment.
+    The nesting in the other order is supported, but not as efficient.

 Manipulating a symmetric mesh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~